franciscoxavier04/pm-BIM/docs/use-cases/test-management/README.md

 ### 1.2 Adjusting the created test plan

 In the next step the [newly created test plan](https://testmanagement.openproject.com/projects/regression-test-openproject-16-dot-1/work_packages?query_id=90) is adjusted by specifying the test object.
-The easiest way is to select all work package (`CMD + A`) -> right click -> `bulk edit`.
+The easiest way is to select all work packages (`CMD + A`) -> right click -> `bulk edit`.

 * Version of the test object (version ideally shared from the development project)
 * Tester